CQC We Statement

 A complaint can be made by an adult who has applied for or is in receipt of a service in relation to care and support, including a carer, or a person acting on their behalf.
 A service should not be delayed, withdrawn or suspended because a person has made a complaint.

-The local authority’s complaints procedure should aim to achieve the best outcome for the
+The complaints procedure aims to achieve the best outcome for:

 Each complaint should be seen as an opportunity to improve the service offered.